cglavin50/resume/README.md

 # Resume

 This respostiory handles the management of my resume, powered with Typst.
+The modular design of the resume is heavily inspired by [petezh/Modular-Resume](https://github.com/petezh/Modular-Resume/tree/master).

 ## To Do